Stephen Kiyoshk: Murder of Jerry Blackbird

 On August 17, 1939, the body of 36-year-old Jerry Blackbird was found in a boat washed ashore of the St. Clair River, with his feet having been tied to the back of the boat.
 He had been bludgeoned to death with an axe, and his body had apparently been transported with a wheelbarrow.
 While examining his body, police officers found a picture of a woman in his back pocket, which they determined to be Flossie Kiyoshk, the recently deceased wife of Stephen Kiyoshk.
 When they went to question him about the case, investigators noticed that he had an axe and wheelbarrow that could have been used by the killer, but more concerningly, Kiyoshk had what appeared to be a human bloodstain on his pants.
 When he failed to provide a convincing alibi, he was arrested and charged with the murder.

 Due to the strange nature of the case, considering the fact that Kiyoshk had already been tried twice and sentenced to death once, the case garnered great attention both in Canada and across the border into the United States.
 Kiyoshk and his defense counsel denied that he was responsible for Blackbird's murder, claiming that he had been asleep after binge-drinking and that the bloodstain was from a nosebleed.
 In contrast to this, the Crown attorneys claimed that Kiyoshk had murdered Blackbird, who had lived together with him and his wife for some time, in a jealous rage after learning that he had affectionate feelings towards Flossie.
-In spite of the defense counsel's attempts, Kiyoshk was found guilty and again sentenced to death.
+In spite of the defense counsel's attempts, Kiyoshk was convicted of murder and sentenced to death.